allenai/allenact/projects/tutorials/minigrid_tutorial.md

 # Experiment configuration file

-Our experiment consists of training a basic model with memory to complete the task running in parallel with validation on a small set of tasks and a second step where we test all saved checkpoints with a larger test set.
-The entire configuration for the experiment, including training, validation and testing, is encapsulated in a single `ExperimentConfig` class.
+Our experiment consists of training a basic model with memory to complete each task, running in parallel with validation on a small set of tasks, and a second step where we test all saved checkpoints with a larger set of tasks.
+The entire configuration for the experiment, including training, validation and testing, is encapsulated in a single class implementing an `ExperimentConfig`.
 For this tutorial, we will follow the config under [projects/tutorials/minigrid_tutorial.py](./minigrid_tutorial.py).

 ## Preliminaries

-We first give a name to our configuration class, implementing the abstract `ExperimentConfig`.
-We also identify the experiment through a `tag`.
+We first give a name to our configuration class, which implements the abstract `ExperimentConfig`, and identify the experiment through a `tag`.

 ```python
 class MiniGridTutorialExperimentConfig(ExperimentConfig):